TinaLand/standford_cs224w_project/FINAL_REPORT.md

 - **Relationship-specific attention**: Separate attention heads for each edge type enable the model to learn distinct aggregation strategies
 - **Temporal awareness**: Time-conditional encoding captures cyclical patterns and long-term trends that influence market behavior

-### 3.2.1 Key Design Decisions and Rationale
+#### 3.2.1 Key Design Decisions and Rationale

-We made several critical architectural decisions, each motivated by specific challenges in financial market prediction:
+Before diving into the detailed architecture, we summarize eight critical design decisions that shape our model.
+Each decision is motivated by specific challenges in financial market prediction:

 #### Decision 1: Heterogeneous Graph Construction (4 Edge Types)